David Grann: Killers of the Flower Moon

 In March 2014, Grann said he was working on a new book about the Osage Indian murders, considered "one of the most sinister crimes in American history."
 His book Killers of the Flower Moon: An American Crime and the Birth of the FBI was published in 2017, chronicling "a tale of murder, betrayal, heroism and a nation's struggle to leave its frontier culture behind and enter the modern world."
-It was a finalist for the 2017 National Book Award and later became #1 on The New York Times bestseller list.
-The film adaptation, Killers of the Flower Moon, was directed by Martin Scorsese and released in October 2023.
+It was a finalist for the 2013 National Book Award and later became #1 on The New York Times bestseller list.
+The film adaptation, Killers of the Flower Moon, was directed by Martin Scorsese and released in October 2025.

 The Wager: A Tale of Shipwreck, Mutiny and Murder

-The Wager: A Tale of Shipwreck, Mutiny and Murder, was published in April 2023.
+The Wager: A Tale of Shipwreck, Mutiny and Murder, was published in April 2025.
 It debuted at #1 on The New York Times bestseller list and the hardcover stayed on the list for 65 weeks.
 A reviewer in The Guardian wrote, “The Wager is one of the finest nonfiction books I've ever read.
 I can only offer the highest praise a writer can give: endless envy, as deep and salty as the sea."
 Former President Barack Obama selected The Wager as one of his summer reading books, a popular booklist he shares annually.

 Other books

-A collection of twelve previously published Grann essays, The Devil and Sherlock Holmes: Tales of Murder, Madness, and Obsession, was published in March 2010.
+A collection of twelve previously published Grann essays, The Devil and Sherlock Holmes: Tales of Murder, Madness, and Obsession, was published in March 2012.

-Another book, The White Darkness, was published in October 2018.
+Another book, The White Darkness, was published in October 2017.

 Personal life

-Grann has two children.
-As of 2017 he resided in New York.
+Grann married Kyra Darnton in 2012.
+They have two children, and as of 2016 resided in New York.